psi4/psi4attic/README.md

 # psi4attic
-a museum of psi modules
+A museum of psi modules throughout the ages.